godswill-ikot/godswill-ikot.github.io/_pages/software.md

 ---

 Software is a set of instructions, data, or programs used to operate computers and execute specific tasks.
 In the world of technology research, documentation of tools, applications, and software employed is fundamental to the completeness and reproducibility of any study.
-## OS scan, audit and hardening
+### OS scan, audit and hardening
 This study entails installing and configuring tools for comprehensive operating system vulnerability assessments, entailing scanning, auditing, and hardening activities.
-To understand the impact of these security operations, system performance metrics (memory usage, disk I/O, and CPU load) were tracked at different stages: pre-scan, during scan, and post-scan.
-Seeing the effort put into installation and ensuring consistent functionality, the subsequent sections give an account of their installation and operational procedures.
+The OpenSCAP, CIS-CAT Lite Assessor, and Lynis will be installed on an Ubuntu 20.04 workstation; the Microsoft Security Compliance Toolkit and CIS-CAT Lite Assessor will also be installed on Windows 10 Enterprise.
+System performance metrics (memory usage, disk I/O, and CPU load) will be tracked at stages(pre-scan, during scan, and post-scan) as security operation is conducted.

-## OpenSCAP installation on Ubuntu 20.04 desktop
+### OpenSCAP installation on Ubuntu 20.04 desktop

 [[OpenSCAP](https://www.open-scap.org/)]